 Playing the Game

 Before you can plant crops or build anything, you have to clear a place to put them.
 There are trees, grass, and wildflowers all over the place.
-Clearing grass and wildflowers takes one action each, though a tree can take up to twelve chopping actions (depending on age) and leaves behind a stump to clear, too.
+Clearing grass and wildflowers takes one action each.
+A tree can take up to twelve chopping actions (depending on age) and leaves behind a stump to clear, too.
 All clearing actions give you experience and other drops.
 And I do mean drops; rather than being automatically added to your inventory, you have to click on things to pick them up.
-They only last so long before disappearing, so you can’t just tell your character to harvest everything while you go make a sandwich.
-Well, you can, I guess, but you’d lose all the fruits of your labor.
+They only last so long before disappearing.
+You can’t just tell your character to harvest everything while you go make a sandwich.
+Well, you can, I guess, but you’d lose all the fruits (Ha!) of your labor.

 Sending your friends a Light Snack is a waste of your daily gift-giving.
 In order to finish building a building, you have to have a number of things like bricks, nails, and buckets of paint on hand.
 The only ways to obtain these is through horseshoes or as gifts from friends.
 Nails and paint are freely available under the free gift tab, but your only other option for acquiring hand drills, hammers, and bricks is to ask friends to send them to you via your news feed.

 Speaking of the news feed: FrontierVille is so spamalicious that I want to apologize to everyone I know on Facebook for sending all those news items out.
 I’m sorry.
 I’d also like to take this moment to point out that you can hide specific apps in your news feed by clicking the “Hide” button in the upper right corner.
 It’ll give you the option to hide the person, or the app, or the particular post.